ACXReader/ACXReader.github.io/_posts/2024-04-09-highlights-from-the-comments-on-the-5d7.md

   * On his site, he properly adjusted for human fallibility.

-  * Peter, very reasonably responding to the numbers Saar gave during the debate and not the numbers he had elsewhere, trolled him by giving a set of numbers that came out to 10^25-to-one in favor of lab leak.
+  * Peter, very reasonably responding to the numbers Saar gave during the debate and not the numbers he had elsewhere, trolled him by giving a set of numbers that came out to 10^25-to-one against lab leak.

   * I put the numbers everyone had actually given into my spreadsheet.